TonyBgithub/mydoctheme/index.md

 summary: These brief instructions will help you get started quickly with Postman.
 The other topics in this help provide additional information and detail about API documentation.
 ---

 {% include note.html content="If you are here, you have probably read either my resume, or my <a alt='LinkedIn profile' href='http://idratherbewriting.com'>LinkedIn Profile</a>.
-Thank you for your time and interest. " %}
+Thank you for your time and interest." %}

+## Prerequisites
+You have basic knowledge of HTML, CSS and Javascript, and you can link your HTML page to your CSS file and your Javascript file.

 ## What is an API?

 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to "talk" to each other.

-Let's say you are making a website for a client, and they need an interactive map on their site.
-You will probably want to use the <a alt="google maps api link" href="https://developers.google.com/maps/documentation/maps-static/overview">Google Maps API</a> or another navigation API to make it possible.

 ### How does an API work?